CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/EPFL-SCITAS-setup/README.md

 With the ssh connection, you can forward the ssh keys on your local machine (that you use for GitHub, etc.) on the remote server.
 This allows using the ssh keys on the remote server without having to copy them there.
-(The alternative would be to have them as Kubernetes secrets, but Run:ai doesn't support that yet with its submit command.)

-For that, you need three things: an ssh agent running on your local machine, the key added to the agent, and a configuration file saying that the agent should be used with the Run:ai job.
+For that, you need three things: an ssh agent running on your local machine, the key added to the agent, and a configuration file saying that the agent should be used with the ssh connection to SCITAS.
 GitHub provides a guide for that
 [here (look at the troubleshooting section too)](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/using-ssh-agent-forwarding).